dannyhorodniczy/LandrTechnicalTest/README.md

 }
 ```

-If there is a problem obtaining geolocation data for any of your IP addresses, an error message will be provided.
+If there is a problem obtaining geolocation data for any of your IP addresses, an appropriate HTTP status code and error message will be provided.